MissVeronica/um-resend-activation/README.md

 # Ultimate Member - Resend Activation Email
-User initiated Resend of Account Activation Email from a page supported by Google reCAPTCHA version 3 and a shortcode for the page setup.
+User initiated Resend of Account Activation Email from a page supported by Google reCAPTCHA v3 and a shortcode for the page setup.

 * Logged in users are excluded from the shortcode by default.
 * User must enter their email address and password submitted at the account registration.

-The plugin relies on UM reCAPTCHA free extension plugin being installed for version 3 in getting the Google site and secret keys.
+The plugin relies on UM reCAPTCHA free extension plugin being installed for v3 in getting the Google v3 site and secret keys.

 # Plugin setup
 UM -> Settings -> Extensions -> Resend Activation Email